createandshare/farmcollector/Readme.md

    - **Get Report for seasons by crop type**: `GET /api/v1/report/season?cropType=Wheat`
    - **Get Report for seasons by farm name**: `GET /api/v1/report/season?farmName=Farm1`

+Note: Initial load of data can be done by adding ApplicationRunner.
+As of now, you need to create a bunch of Fields to see the data for now.

 ### Running Tests

 To run the tests, use the following command: